Loading...

-To be considered for 2025-26 Missouri Western Competitive Scholarships, ALL students should complete the General Scholarship Application requirements no later than April 1, 2025.
-Additional applications are required for scholarships offered by the Graduate School and Music.
+To be considered for 2026-27 Missouri Western Competitive Scholarships, ALL students should complete the General Scholarship Application requirements no later than April 1, 2026.
+An additional application is required for scholarships offered by the Music Department.

 Graduate and undergraduate students who complete the General Scholarship Application requirements by the deadline will be considered for over 250 scholarships offered by the Missouri Western State University Foundation.